vic-ma/howtodismantle.github.io/_posts/2024-08-14-Barcode-Bliss-Part-I-Integrating-ProGlove-Scanners-with-Peakboard.md

 ![image](/assets/2024-08-14/050.png)

-Every time a code is scanned the gateway sends a JSON string to the MQTT broker.
+Every time a code is scanned the Gateway sends a JSON string to the MQTT broker.
 The JSON string looks like this.
 Beside the scanned code we can also see some more or less useful attributes related to the scan.

 {% highlight json %}
 {